sillle14/gembalaya/README.md

 This is currently setup for deployment to Heroku with the server and client running at a single port.
 Run `npm start` to deploy.

 However, this deployment only has a simple lobby implementation and no persistence.
 Check out [Lewis' House of Games](https://github.com/sillle14/lhog) for a more robust lobby implementation meant to host many boardgame.io games.

+## Publish

+To publish the package to npm, run `npm run publish:npm` to compile files for publication, followed by `npm publish`.